Software-Defined-AGVs-Thesis/Digital-Twin-Isaac-sim/README.md

 - **Sim → real digital twin mapping** does not fully work — the real robot runs Nav2 + SASL independently, not mirrored from the sim (§7).
 - **Cloud/VPC variant** is experimental (§9).
+- **Integration with InnexisVSI** a Siemens EDA tool requirement for the project.